 Stipend of $600 per month for 9 months plus up to $2,000 to attend a professional meeting for a total value of $7,400.
 The term of each fellowship is a calendar year.

-Applications will be accepted from current University of Wyoming sophomore and junior students enrolled in the programs listed above until July 18, 2014.
-The application, resume, and unofficial college transcripts must be sent as a single pdf file to firstname.lastname@example.org.
+Applications will be accepted from current University of Wyoming sophomore and junior students enrolled in the programs listed above until March 12, 2015.
+The application and resume must be sent as a single pdf file to firstname.lastname@example.org.
 Recommendation letters can be submitted separately to email@example.com.

 The application should include:

 Applicants will be notified of the status of their proposal by May 12, 2015.